belthor777/Machine-Learning/PH207x/excercises/Lesson9/Correlation and Nonparametrics.md

 * The purpose of the trial was to examine the safety and efficacy of Digoxin in treating patients with congestive heart failure in sinus rhythm.
 * The main paper can be found in the New England Journal of Medicine

+> The Wilcoxon rank-sum test was used to determine if there were any differences between groups in the number of hospitalizations
+> Examine the distribution of number of hospitalization by treatment group.
+Are they similar?
+Are they symmetric?